xinitrc86/adash-services/README.md

     * If you wish to change the defult /sap/zadash path, you will need to change zcl_adash_sicf_api_handler with the new path too.
 * Schedulle zpr_adash_setup_runner for monitoring.

+## Compatibility
+Was developed on AS v753, should work on versions as low as v740sp08.
+Should require little effort to go as low as v740sp05.
+Lower than that is not possible, for now, as this was the first release with CDSs on.
+If you are up to creating the Gateway OData services for older versions, we can help.

 ## Dependencies
 Make sure you clone the following repositories before this one.
 [zassert](https://github.com/xinitrc86/zassert)